elbeno/testinator/README.md

 Generating values for use in complexity properties will call `generate_n` on the `Arbitrary` class.

-If the complexity test comes in *under* the expected complexity, it will be considered a pass.
+If the complexity test comes in at or *under* the expected complexity, it will be considered a pass.

 ## Output Formatters